satyam224152/repo/README.md

-# repo
+# Linux
-this is the public repo
+Learn Linux with us